 For the rest

 - Preheat the oven to 350°.
-Toast the hazelnuts on a small rimmed baking sheet, stirring occasionally, until golden brown, 6–8 minutes.
-Once they're cool, put them in a clean dish towel and rub off the skins.
-Separate the nuts from the skins and coarsely chop them.
+Toast the nuts on a small rimmed baking sheet, stirring occasionally, until golden brown, 8 - 10 minutes.
+Let them cool a bit and then coarsely chop them.

 - Increase the oven temperature to 400°.